robinkelmen/noisysticks/README.md

 **Note:** Make sure to have an internet connection when opening the HTML file, as it references the P5.js library from a content delivery network (CDN).

 Feel free to explore and modify the code to create your own variations of the drifting visual experience.
-Enjoy the mesmerizing "Noisysticks" visualization!